biblibre/omeka-s-module-OctopusViewer/fr/_sources/index.rst.txt

 License
 -------

-MediaViewer is distributed under the GNU General Public License, version 3.
+OctopusViewer is distributed under the GNU General Public License, version 3.
 The full text of this license is given in the ``LICENSE`` file.

 .. toctree::